 - Epcot International Flower and Garden Festival: From March through May, you can enjoy the floral wonders of Epcot.
 The Walt Disney World Resort hosts the annual event that displays over 30 million blooms, and the celebration is a breathtaking sight.
 The roses, wildflowers, topiaries, and herb gardens will flourish for the entirety of the event's seven-week run.

-- Universal Orlando's Mardi Gras: This annual event transforms this central Florida theme park into the Big Easy with Mardi Gras parades, musical performances, and more every Saturday night from February through April, with additional dates on Sundays and some weeknights.
+- Universal Orlando's Mardi Gras: This annual event transforms this central Florida theme park into the Big Easy with Mardi Gras parades, musical performances, and more every Saturday night from February through early April, with additional dates on Sundays and some weeknights.

 - SunFest: Some of Florida's best music festivals take place during the spring and this one is no exception.
 This waterfront festival takes place in West Palm Beach and features five days of top musical acts.